cangzhang/key-combo-listener/README.md

-# Key Comb Listener
+# Key Combo Listener

-👂 for key comb and 🔥.
+👂 for key combo and 🔥.

 With typescript support of course.